epogrebnyak/abacus/README.md

    detailed tax calculations.

-6. Accounts balances can go to negative where they should not and there are little checks for entry validity.
+6. Accounts balances can go to negative where they should not and there are no checks for entry validity.

 7. XML likely to be a format for accounting reports interchange, while JSON is intended for `abacus`.

 8. We use [just one currency](https://www.mscs.dal.ca/~selinger/accounting/).

-9. Closing contra accounts and closing income summary account is stateful and needs careful implementation.

-10. Account balances stay on one side, and do not migrate from one side to another.
+9. Account balances stay on one side, and do not migrate from one side to another.
    Credit accounts have credit balance, debit accounts have debit balance, and income summary account is a credit account.

-11. Money amounts are integers, will move to `Decimal`.
+10. Money amounts are integers, will move to `Decimal`.

-12. Renamed account are dropped from the ledger.
+11. Renamed account are dropped from the ledger.
 When `sales` becomes `net_sales` after a contra account `discount` is netted, `sales` leave the ledger, and `net_sales` remains.

 ## What things are realistic in this code?